PonyvilleDeveloper/Strict-Decorator/README.md

 # Strict-Decorator
-Decorator implements type-checking for functions via type-annotations in Python
+Decorator implements type-checking for functions via type-annotations in Python.

+Works with single functions and class methods